folio-org/stripes-experiments/stripes-connect/api.md

 * `params`: A JavaScript object containing named parameters to be supplied as part of the URL.
 These are joined with `&` and appended to the path with a `?`.
-  The root, path and parames together make up the URL that is addressed to maintain the resource.
+  The root, path and params together make up the URL that is addressed to maintain the resource.

 * `headers`: A JavaScript object containing HTTP headers: the keys are